 Temporary exhibitions—responsive to changing social issues

-Half a level up from reception, double-height spaces that formerly contained auction areas and storerooms were re-lined to seal external windows and create neutral, artificially-lit exhibition spaces (fig. 14).
+Half a level up from reception, double-height spaces that formerly contained auction areas and storerooms were re-lined to seal external windows and create neutral, artificially-lit exhibition spaces (fig. 7).
 Such spatial ambiguity anticipated temporary displays that could quickly respond to evolving social issues.

 Site-specific art in common areas—reaching new audiences

 Management’s appropriation of common circulation areas as informal temporary exhibition spaces for experimental site-specific art aimed to offer emerging artists exhibition “practice”.
-The strategy simultaneously exposed non-exhibition-going audiences to art as part of everyday life when they dropped in to use other facilities such as the cafeteria, fair-trade shop or IT facilities (fig. 9).
+The strategy simultaneously exposed non-exhibition-going audiences to art as part of everyday life when they dropped in to use other facilities such as the cafeteria, fair-trade shop or IT facilities (fig. 8).

 Workshops—empowering users to create cultural content

-Roof terrace—an open-air space for communities’ use
+Roof terrace—an accessible open-air community space

-Mundo Extreme—bridging the divide between well-known and ‘outsider artists’
+Mundo Extreme—bridging the divide between well-known and ‘Outsider Artists’

-La Casa’s staging of Mundo Extreme illustrated many of the above spatial production, occupation and exhibiting strategies in action.
+La Casa’s staging of Mundo Extreme in 2013-14 illustrated many of the above spatial production, occupation and exhibiting strategies in action.
 This temporary exhibition brought to light the narrative art of people often excluded, patronized or treated as inferior by society at large—adults with intellectual disabilities.
 It presented the results of a three-year collaboration between La Casa’s ‘Solidarity’ department and a Madrid-based ‘outsider art’ group: Debajo del Sombrero (Under the Hat—hereafter, Sombrero).